AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 </tr>
 <tr>
 <td>description</td>
-<td>TThe description of the sample demonstrated.
+<td>The description of the sample demonstrated.
 If not specified, the default caption will be used as the description.</td>
 </tr>
 </table>